All Episodes

 Carbonite backs up off-site, but online.

-You start by with your initial backup.
+You start by your initial backup.

 I found when I did, and I did it last week.

-In fact, my first backup, my initial is still ongoing.
+In fact, my first backup, my initial, is still ongoing.

-It's gonna be two to three weeks.
+It's going to be two to three weeks.

-Well, Dawn, it's not carbonite, it's upload speeds with your internet connection.
+It's upload speeds with your internet connection.

 The most it can do is two to four gigs a minute, unless you're on a T3 or some other connection.

-It's not carbonite's fault.
+It's not Carbonite's fault.

-Mine's gonna take three weeks because of the size of my hard drive.
+Now, depending on how big your hard drive is, mine's going to take three weeks because of the size of my hard drive.

-And you don't see it, it just happens.
+And you don't see it.

 And you'll forget that it's taking place until you need it.

-And then you'll Be so thankful that you backed it up.
+And then you'll be so thankful that you backed it up.

 Your files are priceless.

-If you lose them and you can't get them back, I you don't want to experience that nor the feeling.
+If you lose them and you can't get them back, you don't want to experience that nor the feeling.

-Just go to Carbonite.com.
+Just go to carbonite.com.

-Use the offer code rush to sign up.
+Use the offer code Rush to sign up.

-There's a free 15-day trial, and you don't have to give them a credit card for the first 15 days.
+It's a free 15-day trial, and you don't have to give them a credit card for the first 15 days.

 At least I didn't when I signed up.

-Just took it, ran with it, deciding 15 days.
+Just took it, ran with it.

 If you don't like it after 15 days, cancel it.

-Your backup's gone, you can do something else.
+You can do something else.

 Less than five bucks a month.

-Offer code rushcarbonite.com.
+Offer code RushCarbonite.com.

 Be patient.